 Public Art: EVMS Light Rail Windscreen Artwork 2011

-Screenprinting and working with modular units in a variety of juxtapositions has been an important part of Clay’s work for many years.
+Screen printing and working with modular units in a variety of juxtapositions has been an important part of Clay’s work for many years.
 Clay received a Master’s of Fine Arts from Norfolk State University and ODU, a joint program with honors in 1999.
 He received his Bachelor of Fine Arts from ODU with a Minor in Journalism in 1993.
-Clay has taught at the Governor’s School for the Arts since 1994 and is an ODU Assistant Art Professor.
+Clay has taught at the Governor’s School for the Arts since 1994 and was an ODU Assistant Art Professor for 18 years.

-For Clay’s Light Rail artwork “Getting on Your Optic Nerves” he describes the process:
+For Clay’s Light Rail artwork “Getting on Your Optic Nerve” he describes the process:

-Recent work involves creating optically charged images on clear and colored sheets of acrylic.
+His 2011 work involved creating optically charged images on clear and colored sheets of acrylic.
 These works are a continuation of an exploration into formal qualities of color, light, shape, and pattern, which he’s been building upon in his work since the early 1990’s.

 Many of the mixed media installation works are multi-layered and lit from behind, further pushing the optical and hypnotic qualities by highlighting the incredible depth and luminosity.
 Ideas for creating these works came from an interest in Op art and experimentation with the properties of kaleidoscopes, tessellations and repetition of patterned imagery.